Connected components of qcqs schemes and projective spaces: Connected components of qcqs schemes

 Recall that for any (commutative) ring $R$, the set of its idempotents $\mathscr{B}(R)=\{e\in R: e=e^{2}\}$ with the addition $e\oplus e'=e+e'-2ee'$ and multiplication $e\cdot e'=ee'$ is a ring.
 We call $\mathscr{B}(R)$ the Boolean ring of $R$.
 Note that $\mathscr{B}(R)$ is a subset of $R$, but in general $\mathscr{B}(R)$ is not a subring of $R$.

 There is an important connection between the algebraic concept of idempotent and the topological concept of clopen, which is widely used in commutative algebra and algebraic geometry.
 This result asserts that the idempotents of a commutative ring $R$ are naturally in one-to-one correspondence with the clopen subsets of $\Spec(R)$.
 In fact, the map $\mathscr{B}(R)\rightarrow\Clop(\Spec(R))$ given by $e\mapsto D(e)$ is an isomorphism of Boolean rings (\cite[Theorem 3.1]{Tarizadeh}).

-The following lemma significantly generalizes the above result to any scheme, even any locally ringed space:
+The following lemma generalizes this result to any scheme, even any locally ringed space:

 \begin{lemma} Let $X$ be a locally ringed space and $R=\mathscr{O}_{X}(X)$.
 Then the map $\mathscr{B}(R)\rightarrow\Clop(X)$ given by $s\mapsto X_{s}$ is an isomorphism of Boolean rings. \end{lemma}